Let's look at the key reasons that are pushing SelectQuote Inc. (SLQT) to new highs

 Technical Analysis of SelectQuote Inc. (SLQT)

-Compared to the last year’s volume of 2.19 million, its volume of 2.27 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 45.19%.
-Additionally, its Average True Range was 0.17.
+Compared to the last year’s volume of 2.18 million, its volume of 2.1 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 41.18%.
+Additionally, its Average True Range was 0.16.

 SelectQuote Inc. (NYSE: SLQT) Key Stats